The dreaded 404 error page.

 Doing so can increase the number of pages on your site that get indexed, boosting your SEO.

 And it totally works.

-In fact, I used this very strategy a few years back when I was working with TechCrunch.
+In fact, we used this very strategy a few years back at TechCrunch.

-Within 30 days, I was able to boost their search traffic considerably (9% to be exact).
+Within 30 days, we boosted their search traffic considerably (9%, to be exact).